Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaboration-workflow.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

+## Pull Requests and Code Reviews

+So far we've looked at different ways we can work on separate strands of development in branches and then merge them.
+Since they are independent, it's sometimes difficult to know what the overall effect will be when they are finally merged.

 In our previous exercise we focused on writing code in an individual setting on feature branches.
 However if we allowed everyone to develop and merge code whenever, wherever, and however they wanted, without any kind of coordination,